lance-gg/lance/docs/spaceships.md

 # Lance Game Tutorial

-This 30-minute tutorial will guide you in the building of a relatively simple javascript networked game.
+This 45-minute tutorial will guide you in the building of a JavaScript networked game.
 It is meant as a more advanced tutorial, a follow-up to {@tutorial MyFirstGame}.
 This tutorial repeats the environment setup, but goes further in-depth, introducing the concepts and basic components of a